appscode-cloud/docs/docs/platform/guides/license-management/contract.md

 ### Cluster Contract Relationship

-The KubeDB Platform License Management System supports flexible relationships between clusters and contracts:
+The AppsCode License Management System supports flexible relationships between clusters and contracts:
 1. **Many-to-One:** Multiple clusters can be associated with a single contract.
 2. **One-to-Many:** A single cluster can be associated with multiple contracts for different products.
 3. **Many-to-Many:** Multiple clusters can be associated with multiple contracts.